vhussein/poc-nginx-auth/readme.md

 - **`htpasswd`**
   - Contains hashed credentials for basic authentication for `site2`.
   - Separate from `site1/htpasswd`, allowing unique usernames and passwords.
+This is also generated as per site1 above.

 - **`index.html`**
   - A simple HTML file that serves as the "Hello World" page for `site2`.